 For most of us, email is the most common form of business communication so it’s important to get it right.
 Although emails usually aren’t as formal as letters, they still need to be professional to present a good image of you and your company.
 Follow these five simple steps to make sure your English emails are perfectly professional.
+Find more information about essential Professional English tips here.

 Begin with a greeting